cherihung/islay/README.md

 #### Build using Grunt:

 The project is natively set up to work perfectly using Mixture.
 In addition, it now supports building using Grunt.
+The grunt tasks are set up to mimic the system Mixture uses.
+Theme development using either method should work just fine.

+* See package.json for npm dependancies
+* Run `grunt` to compile and distribute minified css and js for the live site to use
+* Run `grunt debug` to compile nested css and unminified js for use during debugging or development
+* Run `grunt js:debug` or `grunt css:debug` separate if you just want to compile either css or js for debugging or development
+* Run `grunt watch` will trigger js:debug and css:bebug when either a scss or js file changes
+* Remember to run `grunt` after development to get the proper production files compiled

+#### IMPORTANT NOTES:

+* To properly build using grunt, you need to have both Ruby and Sass installed on your machine.
+This is a requirement for grunt-contrib-sass.

+* I chose to use grunt-contrib-sass over the faster grunt-sass because it supports all the Sass features fully.
+Grunt-sass does not.
+This is key to process the custom functions I wrote for the theme.

+* Foundation 5 currently supports up to Sass 3.2.
+It will still compile fine if you have Sass 3.3 installed (like me).
+But it may not work past that version.
+See [this issue](https://github.com/zurb/foundation/pull/4392) for more information.
+I put a quite option in the grunt task to mute any deprecation warning.
+To see them, simply comment out that opton in grunt.js yourself.

-Theme author: Chienyi Cheri Hung @cyhung
+**Theme author: Chienyi Cheri Hung @cyhung**

-Version: 0.1.4
+**Version: 0.1.4**

 MIT License.
 See LICENSE for details.